-At the TORIDOLL Group, we believe that creating an environment in which our employees can grow and experience self-realization, and in which they can work with great motivation, is vital to supporting the growth of the Group.
+At TORIDOLL Group, we believe that creating an environment in which our employees can grow, experience self-realization, and can work with great motivation, is vital to supporting the growth of the Group.

-For this reason, we advocate fair and consistent assessments and wages, provide wide-ranging benefits, and seek to create environments in which our employees can work with both peace of mind and vitality.
+For this reason, we advocate fair and consistent assessments and wages, provide wide-ranging benefits, and seek to create environments in which our employees can work with vigour and peace of mind.

 Work Style Reforms

-As part of our work style reforms, in September 2019 the TORIDOLL Group consolidated our headquarters functions at SHIBUYA SOLASTA, an office building located in Shibuya-ku, Tokyo.
-This has enabled us to further strengthen our ability to support the Group’s restaurants, which is a key role of headquarters.
+As part of our work style reformation, in September 2019 TORIDOLL Group consolidated our headquarters functions at Shibuya Solasta, an office building located in Shibuya-ku, Tokyo.
+This has enabled us to further strengthen our ability to support the Group’s restaurants, a key role of the headquarters.

 At the same time, we have taken this consolidation as an opportunity to strengthen measures to promote new work styles, to stimulate employee emotions, and to advance the creation of environments that encourage communication.